One of the World's Last Great Forests

 History of Stewardship

 Today, Indigenous Peoples are at the forefront of boreal forest conservation and stewardship.
 More than 600 First Nation communities are located in Canada's boreal forest.
-In nearly every corner of the forest, Aboriginal Peoples are leading the way in efforts to preserve the boreal that is integral to both their livelihoods and their culture.
+In nearly every corner of the forest, Indigenous Peoples are leading the way in efforts to preserve the boreal that is integral to both their livelihoods and their culture.

 Top Five Facts About the Boreal Forest

 - INTACTNESS: The North American Boreal is the largest intact forest left on Earth, with around 1.2 billion acres still spared from modern industrial development.
 Science is increasingly pointing to the need to preserve the world's few large, untouched wilderness landscapes, of which the boreal forest presents one of the best opportunities to still get it right.

 - BIRDS: North America's boreal forest acts as North America's bird nursery due to the enormous quantity of migratory birds that rely on it during summer breeding season.
 Each fall, 3-5 billion birds representing 325 species emerge out of the boreal forest headed for their wintering grounds, ranging from the United States all the way down to the southern tip of South America.